Children's Yoga Specialty Certification

 - Fun!
 When was the last time you got to gather with a group of amazing people to laugh and play for days?
 All of the philosophy and technology in our comprehensive training is grounded in experiential learning and when it comes to kids, that means FUN!.

-We are currently offering the complete 95-hour children's Yoga specialty training on an on-going basis in Chicago and Milwaukee.
+We are currently offering the complete 95-hour children's Yoga specialty training on an on-going basis in Chicago (see schedule).
 Each of the 3 modules are offered once a year.
 You can start anytime as they do not need to be taken in order.
-Please check our calendar for the current schedule.

 We also offer the 30-hour courses individually.
 Please visit our calendar for dates and locations.
 You do not need to be part of a certification program to participate.